mfs409/jetlag-legacy/tutorials/README.md

 ### Assets, Audio, and Animations

 This tutorial focuses on the key asset types in JetLag: images, sounds, and sprite sheets.
+It briefly discusses texture packing.
 It also discusses the `index.html` file and how to get different fonts into your game.

 ### Introduction to Simulation: Conway's Game of Life